'Jay' Joseph Carlton Moran, Jr.

 Senior IT Consultant

 Fulfilled a senior IT consulting role to health-care customers.
 Mentored other members of the health-care team in various technologies.
-Traveled extensively throughout US to hospitals, doctors’ organizations, and insurance companies serving both in technical and pre-sales capacities.
 Led project teams replacing legacy minicomputer/mainframe infrastructure with client/server network & systems.
-Software architecture & development for Tenet Healthcare’s Find-A-Doctor webpage using precursor to ASP and MS-SQL.
+Architect and engineer of Tenet Healthcare’s Find-a-Doctor website.

 Tenet’s Frye Regional Medical Center Hickory, NC 1994 - 1995